Your Cart ()

 GUARANTEED SAFE & SECURE CHECKOUT

 Zinc oxide and titanium dioxide are the only mineral compounds approved by the FDA for use as active sunscreen ingredients.
-How do they differ?
+But how do they compare?
 Which is better?
-Read on.
+Read on to explore the differences between titanium dioxide vs. zinc oxide and discover which ingredient offers superior protection.

 UV Protection